 The HMRC Calculator and their Guidance can be, on occasion, too simple and your legal or tax adviser needs to assess and interpret the actual legislation, i.e.: Finance Act 2016, Schedule 4ZA (https://www.legislation.gov.uk/ukpga/2016/24/section/128/enacted) and specifically clause 19 (8) and (9) in combination with clause 3(6).

-I hope you will find this article helpful.
-It is, however, not intended to give any legal advice and it is only intended to demonstrate that SDLT rules are very complex and HMRC published Guidance and Calculator is not always entirely accurate (i.e. in trying to be user friendly, it does not always follow the language used in the actual legislation).
+This article is not intended to give any legal advice and it is only intended to demonstrate that SDLT rules are very complex and HMRC published Guidance and Calculator is not always entirely accurate (i.e. in trying to be user-friendly, it does not always follow the language used in the actual legislation).
 The rules are very complex indeed.
-I would always recommend speaking to HMRC or writing to them if in any doubt about SDLT.
+We would always recommend speaking to HMRC or writing to them if in any doubt about SDLT.

 If you need legal advice please contact one of our team by completing the form below.

 GoodLaw Solicitors LLP is a limited liability partnership registered in England and Wales (registered number OC424408) which is authorised and regulated by the Solicitors Regulation Authority (registered number 654350).
 VAT Registered.

 We use the word ‘partner’ to refer to any member of the LLP or an employee or consultant with equivalent standing and qualifications.
 A list of the members, together with a list of those persons who are designated as partners, is available for inspection at our registered office – 6 The Drive, Hove, East Sussex, BN3 3JA.